 Master plan RSZ 2020

 Demolition of 31 purchased houses makes way for a new zoo area of 4 acres.
-In the 2008 master plan, the ticket counter slides a bit into the zoo creating space for a front garden in the city center.
+In the 2008 master plan, the ticket counter slides a bit into the zoo creating space for a front garden in the city centre.
 In the front garden - later called the entrance square or welcome square - the non-visitor gets a taste of the zoo.
 Peepholes in a wall along the Ommeganckstraat allow passers-by a glimpse of the zoo scenery.
 Some buildings will be visible or accessible from the street.
 The Bovine House gets a public function as a zoo academy.
 The boundary between public life and zoo life is blurred and a paradise is created in which people, apes, and monkeys are equated with each other.

 A seductive zoo.